This tutorial will explain how to set up your game’s environment in Unity if you have a background image and several individual foreground objects.

 Your player needs to have a higher Sorting Layer or Order in Layer than your environment.
 Click on the background image GameObject, go to the Sprite Renderer’s Additional Settings, and change Sorting Layer to “Background”.
 Click on the player GameObject, go to the Sprite Renderer’s Additional Settings, and change Sorting Layer to “Gameplay”.

-Your ground needs to be tagged as Ground so the player knows it’s allowed to jump after touching it.
+If you followed my tutorial for jumping, your ground needs to be tagged as Ground so the player knows it’s allowed to jump after touching it.
 Click on each of the foreground GameObjects and change their tag (at the top of the inspector) to Ground.